Our Firm Can Help You Seek Justice For Your Loved One

 We know first-hand how upsetting it can be to discover that your elderly loved one has been mistreated.
 When a tragedy like this happens, you can’t expect to handle all the legal details alone while also taking care of your loved one.
 Nursing homes typically offer a settlement after their facility has been accused of abuse in order to avoid going to trial and paying expensive legal fees.

-While a settlement can provide much deserved compensation you and your loved one need to move forward, our attorneys are skilled West Virginia trial lawyers, and will not hesitate to battle a care facility and their legal team in court.
+While a settlement can provide much deserved compensation you and your loved one need to move forward, our nursing home abuse attorneys are skilled West Virginia trial lawyers, and will not hesitate to battle a care facility and their legal team in court.
 Years of experience in this field combined with our firm’s top resources allow us to provide aggressive representation on your behalf to ensure you’re getting what’s fair.
-Speaking with one of our compassionate and knowledgeable attorneys can make a difference in your case.
+Speaking with one of our compassionate and knowledgeable nursing home abuse attorneys can make a difference in your case.
 If you’re in the Charleston area, please contact us today to set up a free consultation.